payjp/payjp-php/README.md

 - This library provides simple log output using `error_log` .
 You can set any logger that is compatible [PSR-3](https://www.php-fig.org/psr/psr-3/) logger interface.
 Like below
 - `\Payjp\Payjp::setLogger($logger);`
+- As the default behavior, this library output only error level information to stderr.

 ## Tests